tomas-fryza/avr-course/labs/02-gpio/report.md

 ### Traffic light

-3. Draw a schewmatic of traffic light application with one red/yellow/green light for cars, one red/green light for pedestrians, and one push button.
+3. Draw a schematic of traffic light application with one red/yellow/green light for cars, one red/green light for pedestrians, and one push button.
 Connect AVR device, LEDs, resistors, push button (for pedestrians), and supply voltage.
 The image can be drawn on a computer or by hand.
-Always name all components and their values!
+Always name all components, their values and pin names!

    ![your figure]()